 Cornstarch, often known as cornflour, is a carbohydrate derived from corn endosperm.
 Cornstarch thickens sauces and gravies more than flour, so use a little less than you would for flour.

-It is made from starch derived from potato and is gluten-free.
+It is made from starch derived from potatoes and is gluten-free.
 Combine 1 part water and 2 parts potato starch in a mixing bowl, then stir in the rest of the gravy ingredients.

 Substitute tapioca for flour.
 The cassava plant produces tapioca, which is a starch.
 It works well as a sauce thickener.
-To make gravy, replace this for flour in any recipe.
+To make gravy, replace this with flour in any recipe.

 What is the best way to thicken gravy without using starch?